KennispuntTwente/tidyprompt/README.md

 ‘tidyprompt’ should be seen as a tool which can be used to enhance the functionality of LLMs beyond what APIs natively offer.
 It is designed to be flexible and provider-agnostic, so that its features can be used with a wide range of LLM providers and models.

-‘tidyprompt’ is primarily focused on ‘text-based’ handling of LLMs, where textual output is parsed to achieve structured output and other functionalities.
+It is primarily focused on ‘text-based’ handling of LLMs, where textual output is parsed to achieve structured output and other functionalities.

 Several LLM providers and models also offers forms of ‘native’ handling, where the LLM is directly controlled by the LLM provider to provide output in a certain manner.

-Where appropriate, ‘tidyprompt’ may also support native configuration of specific APIs.
+Where appropriate, ‘tidyprompt’ supports such native configuration of specific APIs.
 Currently, `answer_as_json()` and `answer_using_tools()` offer native support for adhering to JSON schemas and calling functions.
-Native handling may be powerful in some cases, but restrictive in other cases.
-It is good to test what works best for your use case.
-Note also that prompt wraps may extend what is enforced by native handling, such as adding additional validation or feedback.

-The philosophy behind ‘tidyprompt’ is furthermore that it aims to be flexible enough that users can implement advanced features, potentially specific to certain LLM providers, within the options of their custom prompt wraps.
-This way, ‘tidyprompt’ can be a powerful tool for a wide range of use cases, without focusing on maintaining provider-specific features.
+The functions introduced by ‘tidyprompt’ can go beyond what is enforced by native handling, for example by adding additional validation or feedback as defined by your R code (i.e., logic and actions which cannot be captured in just a structured output schema).

-#### How does ‘tidyprompt’ relate to ‘ellmer’?
+### How does ‘tidyprompt’ relate to ‘ellmer’ and ‘tidyllm’?

-In line with the above, ‘tidyprompt’ is less focused on interfacing with the APIs of various LLM providers, like R packages ‘ellmer’ and ‘tidyllm’ do.
+‘tidyprompt’ is less focused on interfacing with the APIs of various LLM providers, like R packages ‘ellmer’ and ‘tidyllm’ do.
 Instead, ‘tidyprompt’ is primarily focused on offering a framework for constructing prompts and associated logic for interactions with LLMs.

 We aim to design ‘tidyprompt’ in such a way that it can be compatible with ‘ellmer’, ‘tidyllm’, and any other packages offering an interface